-The garment industry operates on a model of buyer-driven apparel value chain, which contains three types of lead firms: retailers, marketers and branded manufacturers.
-With the globalisation of apparel production, competition between the leading firms in the industry has intensified as each company has developed extensive global sourcing capabilities (UNIDO).
-This model has placed in precarity the global sourcing of apparel and resulted in the use of pricing strategies that harm the viability of suppliers’ businesses, which was further exposed and exacerbated by the COVID-19 pandemic (Clean Clothes Campaign).
-“As a consequence, the suppliers cut corners on wages, safety, and other compliance-related costs; and they convey the price pressure to lower tiers in the value chain” (Clean Clothes Campaign).
+The UN Industrial Development Organization (UNIDO) 2003 report highlights that “the garment industry operates on a model of buyer-driven apparel value chain, which contains three types of lead firms: retailers, marketers, and branded manufacturers.
+With the globalisation of apparel production, competition between the leading firms in the industry has intensified as each company has developed extensive global sourcing capabilities.”
+As reported by the Clean Clothes Campaign in 2021, this model has placed in precarity the global sourcing of apparel and resulted in pricing strategies that harm the viability of suppliers’ businesses, which was further exposed and exacerbated by the COVID-19 pandemic.

-The garment, textile and footwear industry received increased scrutiny following the Rana Plaza tragedy in 2013, in which 1,132 garment workers died due to a building collapse (International Labour Organization).
-The building housed five apparel factories and concerns regarding the safety of the working environment had been raised in relation to these businesses.
-One other example is the 2012 fire at Ali Enterprises in Karachi, Pakistan, which killed at least 255 workers and injured more than 100.
-These examples are some of the more notorious human rights violations prevalent in the garment, textile and footwear sector, however, a number of other human rights issues have been investigated and detailed by civil society organisations, multilateral organisations, states and the international human rights system.
-One such example is the recommendation given by the Committee on the Elimination of Discrimination against Women (CEDAW) in the context of Bangladesh “(c) Regulate and monitor the working conditions of women employed in the garment sector, in order to protect them from unsafe labour conditions, through regular inspections and increased fines for abusive employers”.
+The garment, textile and footwear industry received increased scrutiny following the Rana Plaza tragedy in 2013, in which 1,132 garment workers died due to a building collapse.
+This followed the 2012 fire at the Ali Enterprises textile factory in Karachi, Pakistan, which killed at least 255 workers and injured more than 100.
+These examples are some of the more notorious human rights violations prevalent in the sector, however, a number of other human rights issues investigated and highlighted include:

 Gender